-But just hanging out also counts.
-Just regularly go do stuff together to make new friends!
+But hanging out also counts.
+Regularly go do stuff together to make new friends!

 So start having tea, play sports or do a weekly DnD session.
 Go build a fort together, visit a concert and have fun.
 Live those experiences together.

 Want to go to the next level.
 The very best bonding is sharing hardship together.
-Doing though shit.
-A bit of suffering needs to be involved.
+Doing though shit and a bit of suffering goes a long way.
 Shared pain brings people together.
 Go for a 3-day hike or collaborate on a competitive hackathon.